urbit/urbit/pkg/hs/urbit-uruk/skew.md

     (E E K (S K K))

 And so forth.
-But because they are jet recognized, the underlying in-memory representation is the natural number 1, and since there is a bijection between the natural numbers and the church numerals, we can recover the raw SKEW whenever we need it.

-And when we jet functions, such as +add, we can match on the these internal representations, so that the jet implementation of add is given two jetted church numerals, the jet implementation just adds the natural representations together.
-And if there's a problem for any reason, we can just fall back to executing the raw SK code.
+But because they are jet-recognized, the underlying in-memory representation is the natural number 1.
+And when we jet functions, such as `+add`, we can match on the these internal representations, so that the jet implementation of add can be given two jetted church numerals and the jet implementation just adds the natural representations together.
+In the course of normal operation, we never need to expand a natural number to it's raw church numeral form, even when we run it as a function.
+But since there is a bijection between the natural numbers and the church numerals, we can recover the raw SKEW if we ever need it.

 We've called these data jets in this writeup, but they're used anywhere you want to match a class of functions, such as the Turner's set combinators.
 In